 - Frey’s syndrome—This happens when salivary nerve fibers grow into the sweat glands.
 While eating, some people may notice sweating on the side of the face where the surgery was done.

 - Swelling of the airway

-- Fistula formation—This is an abnormal connection that may occur between the mouth, nose, throat, or skin.
+- Fistula formation—This is an abnormal connection between 2 structures.